informalsystems/hermes/guide/src/documentation/commands/tx/packet.md

 Send the two transfer packets to the `ibc-1` module bound to the `transfer` port and the `channel-0`'s counterparty.

-__NOTE__: The relayer prepends a client update message before the receive messages.
+__NOTE__: The relayer prepends a client update message before the Receive messages.

 ```shell
 hermes tx packet-recv --reference-chain ibc-1 --host-chain ibc-0 --host-port transfer --host-channel channel-0